Back to Checks

 Required fields

-• name — Pack name (used in the benchmark card and PR comment).
+• name — Pack name (used in the proof card and PR comment).

 • description — Short summary of what the pack evaluates.